-10. Create an Experience
+10. Create an experience

-For many of us, there’s nothing better than popping into our favourite cafés to get our coffee just the way we like it – every time.
+For many of us, there’s nothing better than popping into our favourite café to get our coffee just the way we like it – every time.
 But it’s not just the coffee that keeps us coming back – as Debbie explains, touches such as the barista giving us a smile or better still, if we’re regulars, calling us by name, are what elevates the experience.

-“The staff were happy, engaging and quick to help with a clever way of upselling customers to a bigger cup of M&M’s – clapping when they took up the offer.
+“The staff were happy, engaging and quick to help with a clever way of upselling customers to a bigger cup of M&M’s, clapping when they took up the offer.

 The experience of choosing colours, personalisation and sending the M&Ms down the M&M shoot for stamping was entertaining and exciting!
-My three friends and purchased what could be considered overpriced souvenirs, simply to go through the experience and marvel at the outcome.”
+My friends and I purchased what could be considered overpriced souvenirs, simply to go through the experience and marvel at the outcome.”

 For Debbie, the M&M Store demonstrated the value of creating a positive brand experience.
 Her advice?
 “Invest in creating an experience that enhances the client or customer’s time dealing with your company, and leaves a lasting memory.”